FraPorta/ExpRobExercises/README.md

 In the Sleep state it simulates the pet moving to the home position, and stay there until the state return to Normal.
 In the Play state, it simulates the pet going to the position of the user, waiting for a pointing position, and then reaching it.

+#### Simulator
+The **Simulator** is a component that subscribes to all the topics of the architecture and shows on the command window the actual state, position of the robot and the user commands when they are published.

 #### Ros Parameters
 * timescale &rarr; parameter used to scale the simulation speed
 * map_dimension_x &rarr; total x of the map